 To start with Mark Hamill returned as the Trickster for the 2010’s series, so the best villain from the 90’s show is in this one too.
 The Trickster was not presented as the Flash’s archenemy in the modern Flash like he was in the 90’s series, but he was every bit as insane and twisted and evil as the 90’s version.

 He has also so far been in more episodes too.
 Sadly however no mention has been made of Prank in the 21st century Flash, but hopefully she will be in a later episode.

 Eobard’s story arc is truly fascinating from start to finish.
 Its obvious from the beginning that he is up to something dodgy, but there is still a possibility until we find out he is the man in yellow that he could be working towards a greater good.
-I remember the first time I watched the series really hoping that he would turn out to be a good guy because I liked him so much I didn’t want him to leave the series.
+I remember the first time I watched the series, I really hoped that he would turn out to be a good guy because I liked him so much I didn’t want to see Cavannagh leave the series.

-Of course when he was revealed as the villain I wasn’t angry as he was such an effective nemesis for the Flash.
+When he was revealed as the villain however, I wasn’t angry as he was such an effective nemesis for the Flash.
 He was so powerful it took the combined might of the Arrow, Firestorm and the Flash (and to some extent the Atom who created a new weapon for the Arrow to use) to bring him down.

 His relationship with Barry is also complicated.
 In the future the two are archenemies, but when Thawne meets Barry as a young man and mentors him, he does genuinely come to care about him.
 He later even tells Barry much to his disgust that he loves him like a son.

 Whilst Thawne offers Barry a chance to change time and save his mother for his own ends, at the same time I also feel that a part of Thawne wanted to genuinely undo the pain he had inflicted on Barry.